Pandarua220/MOTION_DATASET/README.md

 ### Usage Instructions

+First set the working directory to the `code`.

-To extract keypoint-displacement features, run Steps 1–4 sequentially.
+Then to extract keypoint-displacement features, run Steps 1–4 sequentially.
 For optical-flow features, run the optical-flow version of Steps 3–4 (Python files suffixed with `opticalflow`).

-Then ML/DL classifiers can be tested in folder ML_Classifier and DL_Classifier, respectively.
+Finally, ML/DL classifiers can be tested with code in `ML_Classifier` and `DL_Classifier`, respectively.